-When you have made sure to have it all prepared in terms of strategies and plans you need to keep your head above water during horse racing betting, it is time to dig into some more detailed betting strategies which are related to races themselves.
+When you have made sure to have it all prepared in terms of strategies and plans you need to keep your head above water during horse racing betting, it is time to dig into some more detailed bet strategies which are related to races themselves.

-Each way betting is another way to make sure you have a bigger chance of winning at horse racing betting.
+Horse racing each way betting is another way to make sure you have a bigger chance of winning at horse racing betting.
 It requires two separate bets with tote bookmakers with half of your stake places to win, and the other half of the stake on the place bet.

 Horse Lay Markets

 Ultimately, another good option to go by with horse racing betting is to lay your horse in a statistical manner as you get to bet against a runner, there is a selection of horse racing betting sites which allow you to the lay your bets such as Betfair.
 It works best in races with ten and more runners where you will identify several favourites, check their odds and lay against the one with lowest odds.
 Doing this will bring your winning potential to 80% which is a good strategy to win, we will agree.
 Laying against the favourite is more of a risky strategy, however, it will be more profitable.
 Therefore, if you have done the correct research, it may just work for you.

 Backing the Favourite

 Backing the favourite is a strategy that a lot of inexperienced horse racing bettors follow.
 A lot of punters that just bet on horse racing without any real strategy, will straight away go for the favourite of the race, as in a lot of cases, the favourite does win.
 Although that in itself is still a risk as it is not always the case, there is also something else to consider which will make you want to do a bit more research into the horses racing.
 Even when backing the clear favourite, you should take into consideration the type of track as they vary in a number of ways and specific horses will prefer certain types of tracks.
 For example, some horses will prefer dirt tracks while other horses perform better on flat tracks.